Engineering and Technology A604

 Study in English provokes intellectual and personal development while providing effective preparation for a number of careers.
 Graduates of Cal State LA’s M.A. program in English regularly gain acceptance to the top doctoral programs in the country; the department’s undergraduate Single Subject Credential option and emphasis on pedagogy help to prepare students for careers in education.
 Teaching, however, is only one of the many professions open to English majors; the department’s commitment to providing students with rigorous training in close reading, research, writing, and critical thinking skills makes graduates attractive to professional schools and a wide array of employers in the legal profession, business, civil service, the non-profit sector, the entertainment industry, and other venues.
 Whatever their vocation, English majors possess not only practical abilities but also a subtle understanding of the varied ways in which human beings search for meaning and strive to express the complexity of individual and communal experience.

-Professors: Mary Bucci Bush, Michael A. Calabrese, Hema Chari, Michelle Hawley, Maria Karafilis, Andrew Knighton (Chair), Jun Liu, Caroline H. McManus, Lauri Ramey, Alison Taufer.
+Professors: Michael A. Calabrese, Maria Karafilis, Andrew Knighton, Jun Liu, Caroline H. McManus, Lauri Ramey, Alison Taufer.

-Associate Professors: Robert Benjamin Bateman, Linda M. Greenberg, Christopher S. Harris, Atef Laouyene, Bidhan Roy, Aaron H. Sonnenschein.
+Associate Professors: Linda M. Greenberg (Chair), Christopher S. Harris, Nicole Horejsi, Atef Laouyene, Bidhan Roy

-Emeriti: Betty Bamberg, Sharon Bassett, Alfred Bendixen, Peter A. Brier, Roberto Cantú, John L. Cleman, Saralyn R. Daly, Melvin Donalson, Marilyn R. Elkins, Rosemary L. Hake, Martin Huld, Steven S. Jones, Barry Munitz, Elaine Osio, Thomas H. Peterson, Vilma Potter, Ruben Quintero, Sidney Richman, Alice M. Roy, Carl M. Selkin, Timothy Steele, Gaby Stuart, John H. Weston.
+Emeriti: Betty Bamberg, Sharon Bassett, Alfred Bendixen, Peter A. Brier, Mary Bucci Bush, Roberto Cantú, Hema Chari, John L. Cleman, Saralyn R. Daly, Melvin Donalson, Marilyn R. Elkins, James Garrett, Rosemary L. Hake, Martin Huld, Steven S. Jones, Barry Munitz, Elaine Osio, Thomas H. Peterson, Vilma Potter, Ruben Quintero, Sidney Richman, Alice M. Roy, Carl M. Selkin, Timothy Steele, Gaby Stuart, John H. Weston.

 Programs for this Department